ZupIT/ritchie-docs/content/en/Formulas/Create formulas.md

 ![](/shared/rit_demo_hello-world.gif)

-This template is composed of **4 inputs parameters**, that represents the currently available kinds of inputs to use Ritchie:
+This template has 4 inputs parameters, that represent the currently available kinds of inputs to use Ritchie.

 1. A **`sample text`** variable
 2. A **`sample list`** of text variables